emmawalshdev/The-Book-bar/README.md

 9. I want to be able to edit and delete reviews that I have added, in case an error has been made.

-10. I want to know the average star rating for each book, as this will help me choose my next read.
+10. I want to know the average rating for each book, as this will help me choose my next read.

 #### Business stories:
 **As the website owner**: